jonathanforhan/nvim-glyph/README.md

   -- these are the catagories that nvim-glyph defines to be excludable exclude_catagories = {
-    -- 'GREEK',
+    -- "GREEK",
-    -- 'LATIN',
+    -- "LATIN",
-    -- 'CYRILLIC',
+    -- "CYRILLIC",
-    -- 'HEBREW',
+    -- "HEBREW",
-    -- 'ARABIC',
+    -- "ARABIC",
-    -- 'BOX',
+    -- "BOX",
-    -- 'JAPANESE',
+    -- "JAPANESE",
-    -- 'OTHER'
+    -- "OTHER"
   },

   -- exclude these keywords for being display, still present for queries, however exclude_keywords = {
-    'GREEK ',
+    "GREEK ",
-    'LATIN ',
+    "LATIN ",
-    'CYRILLIC ',
+    "CYRILLIC ",
-    'HEBREW ',
+    "HEBREW ",
-    'ARABIC ',
+    "ARABIC ",
-    'ARABIC%-INDIC ',
+    "ARABIC%-INDIC ",
-    'EXTENDED ',
+    "EXTENDED ",
-    'VULGAR ',
+    "VULGAR ",
-    'HIRAGANA ',
+    "HIRAGANA ",
-    'KATAKANA ',
+    "KATAKANA ",
-    'BOPOMOFO ',
+    "BOPOMOFO ",
-    'CAPITAL ',
+    "CAPITAL ",
-    'SMALL ',
+    "SMALL ",
-    'LETTER ',
+    "LETTER ",
-    'DIGIT ',
+    "DIGIT ",
   },

   -- exclude certain digraph codes from being included exclude_code = {
-    -- a digraph dec code (see ':h digraphs' for codes) },
+    -- a digraph dec code (see ":h digraphs" for codes) },

   -- custom user-defined glyphs
   custom = {
     -- {
-    --   value = ''                        -- any unicode (or any UTF-8 string for that matter)
+    --   value = ""                        -- any unicode (or any UTF-8 string for that matter)
-    --   display = 'TUX'                    -- a description
+    --   display = "TUX"                    -- a description
-    --   ordinal = 'query string' or nil    -- optional query string, will be the display if nil -- }
+    --   ordinal = "query string" or nil    -- optional query string, will be the display if nil -- }
   },
 }